 IMGs who meet the criteria in one of the competent authority categories may be eligible for provisional registration via the Competent Authority pathway.
 IMGs must have secured an offer of employment before applying to the Board for registration.

 Note: Australian clinical experience can be substituted for post-examination or post training experience for the purposes of meeting the criteria for eligibility for the Competent Authority pathway.

 This period of practice in Australia may also be accepted as meeting the requirements for the 12 month period of supervised practice which is required to gain general registration via the Competent Authority pathway.

 Information for applicants for Category A and B.

 Primary source verification (PSV)

-IMGs apply directly to the Board for provisional registration, via the Competent Authority Pathway.
-IMGs must provide the Board with evidence of meeting the criteria of one of the competent authority categories, together with their application.
+IMGs should apply directly to the Board for provisional registration, via the Competent Authority pathway.
+IMGs must provide evidence of meeting the criteria of one of the competent authority categories, together with their application.
 In addition, all IMGs are required to comply with the Board’s registration standards.

 IMGs may be required to undertake a pre-employment structured clinical interview (PESCI), prior to having their application for provisional registration considered by the Board.
 Further information is available on the PESCI page and from your local AHPRA office.

-All hospital-based and general practice positions, including supervision arrangements, must be approved by the Board, prior to the applicant commencing in the proposed position.
+All hospital-based and general practice positions, including supervision arrangements, must be approved by the Board, prior to the IMG starting in the proposed position.
 In addition, any changes during the registration period must be approved by the Board, prior to the change occurring.
 Further information about supervision is available in the Board’s Guidelines for supervised practice.